SDK Tool

 Linux Device Example

-To add a remote Linux device on Linux, enter:
+To add a remote Linux device (hardware device) on Linux and use SSH keys to authenticate to the device, enter:

 ./sdktool addDev \